With a rose arch you can visually enhance your garden. We will show you how you can build your own rose arch from various materials.

 ❽ Attach support for the crossbars

 First select the location for the rose arch.
-At the beginning, the beam shoes are concreted into the Soil.
+At the beginning, the beam shoes are concreted into the ground.
 Measure the distances carefully so that the posts fit exactly afterwards.
 The concrete must dry for some time.
 Meanwhile, you can deal with the construction of the basic framework.

-The four posts, which are later recessed into the Soil, first receive a groove so that the crossbars can be attached later.
+The four posts, which are later recessed into the ground, first receive a groove so that the crossbars can be attached later.
 The groove must be milled to the width of the crossbars.
 The crossbars also have a corresponding groove.
 Be sure to make an angle of 45 degrees at the end of the strips.
 The same bevel is also applied to the ledgers, which are now cut to size and provided with a groove.

 Now it is helpful to get a second person to help you.
 A crossbar is screwed into each of the two posts.
 The posts are then placed in the beam shoes.
 Ask your helper to keep the posts straight while you fasten the posts to the beam shoes using screws.